AlexandruOlteanu/CompetitiveProgramming/README.md

    8. Day 8 -> 08/01/2024 -> 991 rating
    Created myself a template about Directed Graph Strongly Connected Components and then learned more about the algorithm (40 minutes)
    Solved https://codeforces.com/contest/1547/problem/G -> 2100 rated in 70 minutes using the new SCC template.
-Good problem, I think I overcomplicated it a little.
+Good problem, I think I overcomplicated it a little. -> Direct Graphs

     Total time spent today: 110 min

    9. Day 9 -> 10/01/2024 -> 991 rating
     Solved https://codeforces.com/problemset/problem/1332/D -> 1700 rated in 11 minutes (good time because it was an easy problem) -> Bitmask
-    Solved https://codeforces.com/contest/631/problem/C -> 1700 rated in 48 minutes (very slow, I think I could have made it faster, I also had a few implementation problems and also 2 bugs)
+    Solved https://codeforces.com/contest/631/problem/C -> 1700 rated in 48 minutes (very slow, I think I could have made it faster, I also had a few implementation problems and also 2 bugs) -> Greedy
     Solved https://codeforces.com/contest/1850/problem/H -> 1700 rated in 78 minutes (Really bad time, I had to get the help from editorial with the final idea to make it work.
 I initiallly tried to detect cycles but failed to check the conditions, it was really smart to just give the nodes a value based on just one conditions and at the end to check all conditions)
+-> Graphs
+    Solved https://codeforces.com/contest/732/problem/D -> 1700 rated in 18 minutes (Great time, I used Binary search with this) -> Binary Search

     Total time spent today: 137 min